Flag of the United Arab Emirates: Ras Al Khaimah and Sharjah

-The flags of Ras Al Khaimah and Sharjah are identical as they are both ruled by two branches of the same house.
-They show a large red rectangle on a white background.
-The flag is known as the White Pierced Red and was the intended flag for all the Trucial States according to the 1820 Maritime Treaty of the Trucial States with the British.
+The flags of Ras Al Khaimah and Sharjah are identical as they are ruled by two branches of the same house.
+The flags have a large red rectangle on a white background.
+The flag, known as the White Pierced Red flag, was the intended flag for all the Trucial States according to the 1820 Maritime Treaty with the British.
 It was widely attributed to the Al Qawasim tribal federation.
 Percy Cox, the British Colonial Office administrator in the Middle East, was unsuccessful in convincing the rest of the emirates' Sheikhs to adopt it.
 To the British, this flag was titled as Trucial Coast Flag No. 2.
-According to the 1820 General Maritime Treaty with the British, in times of war the original Al Qassimi flag (green, white and red flag) would be used by the Qawasim.
+According to the treaty, in times of war the original Al Qassimi flag (green, white and red flag) was to be used by the Qawasim.

 Umm Al Quwain

-The flag of Umm Al Quwain consists of a red background, a white bar at the hoist similar the flags of Ajman and Dubai, and a large white star and crescent in the center as a symbol of Islam and representing allegiance to the Islamic world.
-Umm Al Quwain flag was supposed to be the same flag used by Dubai and Ajman, the White Red Halved, but a star and crescent was added to distinguish it from the surrounding emirates.
+The flag of Umm Al Quwain consists of a red background, a white bar at the hoist similar the flags of Ajman and Dubai, and a large white star and crescent in the center, a symbol of Islam representing allegiance to the Islamic world.
+The Umm Al Quwain flag was supposed to be the same White Red Halved flag as the one used by both Dubai and Ajman, but a star and crescent were added to distinguish it from the other emirates.